HardlyDifficult/Tutorials/Chapter1.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-<br>Update the Spike Ball's Order in Layer to -1:
+<br>Update the SpikeBall's Order in Layer to -1:

 When multiple sprites are overlapping, Order in Layer is used to determine which one is on top of the other.
-So if the spike ball sprite has Order in Layer '-1' and everything else uses the default Order in Layer '0', the spike ball will always appear behind of other sprites in the world.
+So if the SpikeBall sprite has Order in Layer '-1' and everything else uses the default Order in Layer '0', the SpikeBall will always appear behind of other sprites in the world.

 Order in Layer may be any int value, positive or negative.
 Here's an example showing the character sprite we will be using with Order in Layer '-1' and with '2'... sitting on a platform which still has the default Order in Layer '0'.